 External (L2) Cache: This controls the status of the external (L2) cache area.
-The default is Enabled.

 Enabled: This activates the motherboard's L2 cache thereby increasing performance.

 Disabled: This deactivates the motherboard's L2 cache thereby lowering performance.

 Quick Power On Self Test: This category speeds up the Power On Self Test (POST).